ibuetler/p3s-twitter/Tutorial.md

 ## Pull all tweets from the twitter user `SATW_ch`

-In this Task we want to receive all tweets a specific user has ever made and want to store them in a csv file.
+In this Task, we want to receive all tweets a specific user has ever made and want to store them in a CSV file.
 The Profile of SATW_ch will be used for this task.

 ### Task 1: Receive all Tweets

-To get all the tweets, first some theory is necessary, which will be explained in the next steps.
+To get all the tweets, some theory is necessary, which will be explained in the next steps.

 #### Theory about Requests

 First of all, we need to make a web request to the Twitter user's profile and save an instance of it.
 In Python 3 we can use the Request library to solve this.
-The request object has an function 'get' which takes an URL as a parameter and makes a request to the given URL.
-This simple Code snippet illustrates this:
+The request object has a function 'get' which takes an URL as a parameter and makes a request to the given URL.
+This simple code snippet illustrates this:

 ```Python
 import requests